btholt/complete-intro-to-react-v9/lessons/07-testing/H-browser-tests.md

+---
+description: >-
+  Discover the evolving process of browser-based testing with Vitest and Playwright, offering efficient and reliable testing solutions for React components.
+Learn to configure Vitest for both Node.js and browser environments, and understand how to create effective tests using Playwright for modern web applications.
+This guide is ideal for developers looking to enhance testing strategies in JavaScript and browser environments.
+keywords:
+  - Vitest
+  - Playwright
+  - browser testing
+  - React testing
+  - JavaScript testing
+---
 > 🚨 This is experimental and very likely to change in the future.
 Consider this a sneak peak into what is coming, not what to do today.

 Vitest is beginning to support more deeply browser-based testing.
 To those of us that have been around long enough to remember Selenium, this may strike fear deep int your heart.
 But fear not!
 Browser-based testing tools have come so far along since then that it's both fast and reliable, in particular thanks to the Microsoft project [Playwright][playwright].